kunegis/stu/README.md

   differing by individual parameters.
 This is the main motivation of Stu, and where virtually all other Make replacements fail.
 * As a use case, focus on data mining instead of software compilation.
-  There are not built-in rules for compilation or other specific applications.
+  There are no built-in rules for compilation or other specific applications.
 Allow use case-specific rules to be written in the language itself.
 However, Stu is use case-agnostic.
 * Files are the central datatype.
 Everything is a file.
 Think of Stu